Efficient End-to-End Visual Document Understanding with Rationale Distillation: Experimental results

 \subsection{Baselines}

-\paragraph{\pts} For our main baseline, we compare with the original \pts fine-tuning approach for both Base and Large models, where the model takes in an image $I$ (with the question rendered as a header) in the encoder input and predicts the answer $a$ directly.
+\paragraph{\pts} We compare with the original \pts fine-tuning approach for both Base and Large models, where the model takes in an image $I$ with the question rendered as a header as encoder input and directly predicts $a$.

-\paragraph{\qid} Our fine-tuning tasks \taskone and \taskthree predict the question as part of the decoder output.
-To tease apart improvements that may be due to reading out the question as an intermediate step, we also compare to the question-in-decoder (\qid) setup, where the \pts model takes in $I$ in the encoder input and predicts the sequence $q,a$, separated by \texttt{<answer>}.
+\paragraph{\qid} Fine-tuning tasks \taskone and \taskthree predict the question as part of the decoder output.
+To detect improvements due to reading out the question as an intermediate step, we compare to the question-in-decoder (\qid) setup, where the \pts model takes in $I$ in the encoder input and predicts the sequence $q,a$ separated by \texttt{<answer>}.

-\paragraph{Oracle} To establish an upper bound on performance achievable by the student model if it was able to condition on the tool-generated high-quality rationales, we also compare to an oracle method on the development set, where we use the tool generated rationale $r$ during evaluation.
-This is an oracle measure not only because the tool models are more powerful, but also because the tool-generate rationale uses information about the gold answer $a$.
+\paragraph{Oracle} To establish an upper bound on performance of the student model if it was able to condition on the tool-generated high-quality rationales, we also compare to an oracle method on the development set.
+We use the tool generated rationale $r$ during evaluation to get an oracle measure that uses information about the gold answer $a$.